maizzle/maizzle.com/content/docs/markdown.md

 You can use Markdown in your Maizzle email templates.

-[markdown-it](https://github.com/markdown-it/markdown-it) is used and you can fully configure it, either globally from your Environment config, or through Front Matter for each Template.
+[markdown-it](https://github.com/markdown-it/markdown-it) is used and you can configure it either globally from your Environment config, or through Front Matter for each Template.

 ## Tags